Introduction

 Media files

 By default, media files uploaded directly to Notion (including images, audio, video, and PDF files) will be backed up.
 This also includes custom covers/icons and attachments in properties.
-This can significantly increase your backup size (you can disable the backing up of media files in your workspace settings).
+This can significantly increase your backup size.
+You can always disable media file backups in your workspace settings.

 For externally-hosted media files, only URLs will be included in your backups, not the files themselves.